ryuta-iguchi/ryuta-iguchi/README.md

 # Hi there 👋
 Hello!
 My name is Ryuta Iguchi.
 I was born in 2007 and am currently a high school student.

-I'm studying to become a front-end engineer in the future.
+I'm currently studying to become a front-end engineer.

 Right now, I'm leading a team to develop a game as a surprise graduation project at my high school.
 As the director, I handle everything from design and planning to coding and code review.
-Since all of our members are new to development, I also focus on supporting and mentoring the team, making sure everyone can grow together.
+Since all our members are new to development, I focus on supporting and mentoring the team to help everyone grow together.

 After this project, I'm excited to start building web applications with TypeScript and to deepen my front-end skills even further!

 <br>

-# My Data 📚
+# My Skills & Activity 📚

 <div align="left">
   <img alt="Top Langs" height="170px" src="https://github-readme-stats-clone-wqfq.vercel.app/api?username=ryuta-iguchi&layout=compact&exclude_repo=github-readme-stats-clone" />